 - Checks.
 Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work, but you can use the Send Check feature to mail a physical check.

-The Acorns Spend account is designed primarily to support Acorns investing, so you need to have an additional account to cover all your financial needs.
+The Acorns Checking account is designed primarily to support Acorns investing, so you need to have an additional account to cover all your financial needs.
 It does not support joint checking accounts.

 Stash Banking Features